psvensson/spincycle/README.md

         @anonymousUsers[message.client] = user
         return q

        # When a user sends a 'registerForUpdatesOn' message to SpinCycle, this method will be called once to allow or disallow the user to be apply to subscribe to project changes of an object
   canUserReadFromThisObject: (obj, user) =>
     true # not much checking, eh?

   # When a user sends a 'updateObject' message, this method gets called to allow or disallow updating of the object
   canUserWriteToThisObject: (obj, user) =>
     true # same here

+  # When a user sends a '_create'+<object_type> message, this method gets called to allow or disallow creating of the object
+  canUserCreateThisObject: (obj, user) =>
+    true # same here

+  # When a user sends a '_create'+<object_type> message, this method gets called to allow or disallow creating of the object
+  canUserListTheseObjects: (type, user) =>
+    true # same here

     module.exports = AuthenticationManager